New and Updated Course Descriptions

 SOC 205 - African-American Family - WR

 A comprehensive examination of the diverse and complex issues surrounding the African-American family unit as it has evolved from pre-slavery to contemporary period.
 It focuses on historical, social, cultural, political, economic and global conditions that have affected that institution.
 The course discusses key issues, themes and debates in the field and analyzes a variety of theoretical perspectives of examining the African-American family life.
+A student may earn credit for SOC 205 or AFS 200, but cannot earn credit for both courses because they are equivalent courses.
 Three class hours.
 Course offered Spring only

 Course Learning Outcomes